sainaadira/sainaadira/README.md

 ## Current Skill Set
 HTML5 | CSS3 | JavaScript ES6+ | Python | React | Node.js | Express.js | MongoDB | MySql | GraphQL

-### At The Moment I'm..
-- learning python & react redux  :computer:
-- reading and youtubin' lots of topics :books:
-- practicing data structures and algorithms :computer:

 ## Call Me, Beep Me If You Wanna Reach Me..
 or in this case just click these links: